 While combing through the text, I was stunned by Musk’s lack of coherence.
 I wondered about his stress level.
-Although many of his statements were disjointed and incomprehensible, I did my best to rate the contents based on our Hierarchy of Thinking Styles.
+Although many of his statements were disjointed and incomprehensible, I did my best to rate the contents based on my Hierarchy of Thinking Styles model.

 Having interpreted thousands of Optimal Thinking 360 Assessment reports, I expected Musk’s thinking profile to reveal a combination of Optimal Thinking and extraordinary positive thinking, with a small percentage of the other thinking styles.
 I also expected Musk to clearly articulate actual results compared to desired results.
 But, I was wrong.

 This assessment describes how Elon Musk thinks in this specific situation.
 Surprisingly, Musk presents himself as a moderate thinker—more positive than negative—when he discusses Tesla’s performance and expectations during these calls.
 He often uses words like “good”, “positive”, “hedging”, and “okay”.
 He also uses phrases like “cautiously optimistic”, “good idea”, “quite significant”, “fairly small”, “not so much”, and “moderate effect”.

 Musk employs moderate positive thinking to display reasonable confidence and self-assurance when discussing market realities, particularly during the 2013 and 2015 calls.
 He focuses on how things can be done and how to make them happen.
 In 2014, the combination of extraordinary thinking and Optimal Thinking starts to eclipse his moderate approach, in keeping with his persona as an extraordinarily innovative engineer.

 As a rule, moderate thinkers are motivated by acceptance from others.
 In these challenging situations, it appears that Musk chooses to fit in with the mainstream.
 While his vision is extraordinary and he expresses significant optimism, he provides conservative commentary on delivery and avoids going out on a limb.
 Musk often seeks approval from Tesla shareholders before selling his shares.